sesaquecruz/dev-challenge-scraper-service/README.md

 # Scraper Service - Dev Challenge

-This project is part of a solution for a Dev Challenge that consists creating a system to allow MEIs to receive their DAS directly by email.
+This project is part of a solution for a Dev Challenge that consists of creating a system to allow MEIs to receive their DAS directly by email.

-The entire solution systems are:
+The entire solution systems include:

-- [App Service](https://github.com/sesaquecruz/dev-challenge-app-service): Provides a REST API to receive MEI and DAS information.
+- [**App Service**](https://github.com/sesaquecruz/dev-challenge-app-service): Provides a REST API to receive MEI and DAS information.
 The received data is then forwarded to the Scraper Service through RabbitMQ.
-- Scraper Service: Retrieves the data from RabbitMQ, scrapes the DAS from the PGMEI site, and then sends it by email.
+- **Scraper Service**: Retrieves the data from RabbitMQ, scrapes the DAS from the PGMEI site, and then sends it by email.

 ## Diagram